 In celebration of Ludwig van Beethoven’s 250th anniversary year and the 30th anniversary of the Orchestre Révolutionnaire et Romantique, the ORR and John Eliot Gardiner performed the composer’s complete symphony across Europe and the US.

 19 - 24 February 2020 (listen now to the WQXR broadcast of Symphonies 8 & 9)

 Harris Theater, Chicago

 Sir John Eliot Gardiner’s approach to Beethoven takes us to the raison d’être of the Orchestre Révolutionnaire et Romantique (ORR), transporting us to the time when Ludwig van Beethoven thrust his extraordinarily original music in front of his audience.
 The orchestra’s recordings of the symphonies have been described (by Gramophone Magazine) as a “tour de force… played at white heat”, “glorious” and “magnificent”.

-*For performances in New York and Chicago, Tareq Nazmi will be replaced by Matthew Rose
+*For performances in New York and Chicago, Tareq Nazmi was replaced by Matthew Rose

 Sunday 9 February at 8.00pm Symphony No. 1, Prometheus excerpts, Leonore excerpts, ‘Ah!
 Perfido’ scene and aria

 Monday 10 February at 8.00pm Symphonies 2 & 3

 Tuesday 11 February at 8.00pm Symphonies 4 & 5